A description of the slider question type, and what "upgrading" from the old slider means

-In SMART-TRIAL 2022.4 the new and improved slider is introduced.
+In Greenlight Guru Clinical 2022.4 the new and improved slider is introduced.
 All existing sliders will have the option to be upgraded in building or amendment mode.
 Please section "Upgrade slider" for more info.

 Building a slider